 - Payment fees depend on the payment processors you decide to add.

-- Have an extension system ( same as WordPress plugins) which provides additional functionality to your online store.
+- Have an extension system ( same as WordPress plugins) that provides additional functionality to your online store.
 Extensions are available in both free and premium versions.

 - The WooCommerce developers offer support through a help desk for their users, as well as extensive documentation for the software.